puppetlabs/iac/_docs/contributing_to_a_module.md

       location of your branch, along with any other commentary you may wish to make.

-## More indepth information on Contributing
+## More in-depth information on Contributing

 Thanks to [Ceora](https://twitter.com/ceeoreo_/status/1390342216485425155), she has put together a great article on ['How to Make Your First Open Source Contribution'](https://dev.to/codesandboxio/how-to-make-your-first-open-source-contribution-2oim).
-The information she has included is fanstatic and if you want more indepth information it is definitely the perfect place to start.
+The information she has included is fantastic and if you want more in-depth information it is definitely the perfect place to start.

 # Testing
 ## Getting Started

 Our Puppet modules provide a Gemfile in the module root directory, we can then use the pdk to install all of the Gems listed in the Gemfile.

-which can tell a Ruby package manager such as [bundler](http://bundler.io/) what Ruby packages, or Gems, are required to build, develop, and test this software.
+`which` can tell a Ruby package manager such as [bundler](http://bundler.io/) what Ruby packages or gems, are required to build, develop, and test this software.

 Please make sure you have the [pdk](https://puppet.com/try-puppet/puppet-development-kit/) on your system, and then use it to install all dependencies needed for this project in the project root by running